jreisinger/docs/notes/aws/security.md

 Apply security at all layers 🏰

 * apply a defense in depth approach
-* apply security controls at multiple layers (e.g., edge of network, VPC, load balancing, every instance and compute service, operating system, application, and code)
+* apply security controls to all layers (e.g., edge of network, VPC, load balancing, every instance and compute service, operating system, application, and code)

 Automate security best practices 🤖

-* automated software-based security mechanisms allow you to scale more securely, rapidly and cost-effectively
+* use automated software-based security mechanisms
 * create secure architectures
 * define and manage security controls as code in version-controlled templates